immich-app/.github/profile/README.md

 - - - -

 ```
-Privacy should not be a luxury
+Privacy should not be a luxury.
 ```